laurencelin/GIS2RHESSys/README.md

 # GIS2RHESSys

-RHESSys directory and file system (below) for a project/catchment
+We use two sets of tools for building RHESSys model from scratch: one for SSURGO (ssurgo_extraction) and the other one for GRASS (GIS2RHESSys).
+We assume a certain RHESSys directory and file system (below) for a project/catchment.
+User needs to create the project directory and then edit one of the workflows.sh in the "GIS2RHESSys".

 ![Alt text](rhessys_filesystem.png?raw=true "Title")

+There are two branches of "GIS2RHESSys" handling different GIS data structures.
+The master branch handles the most straightforward GIS data (see below), while 1mUrban branch deals with high resolution GIS data (e.g., 1 m) by auto-aggregating data to 3-m or 10-m resolution and build RHESSys patch object by the LULC fractions.

 ![Alt text](branches_difference.png?raw=true "Title")

-There are two sets of tools: one for SSURGO and the other one for GRASS & RHESSys.

 (outdated below!)
 This tool set is a beta version with limited automation.
 Two major functions for this tool set: 1) extracting spatial information from GIS to RHESSys worldfile (RHESSys input file) and 2) calculating subsurface and surface D-inf flow distribution.
 This tool set will continuously receive updates for fixing issues and providing more functionality/automation.
 More importantly, the shell/R scripts here serve as templates for advanced/highly-customized RHESSys setup.